thomasaju/code-quiz/README.md

 # code-quiz

-This is an online quiz to assess your knowledge in JavaScript in 80 seconds and you can save your score so you can compare with others.
+This is an online quiz to assess your JavaScript knowledge in 80 seconds and you can save your score so you can compare with others.
 There is a penalty of 15 seconds for each wrong answer which will be reduced from the time.

 # Directions to Use.